vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans-round-2.md

 # 2024 blood test plans (round 2)

-## Test order
+## Test order and appointment

+### Order

 On 2024-10-31, I placed the test order with Marek Diagnostics for
 $222, consistent with the plans outlined below.
-As of 2024-10-31, I still need to get the actual blood draw done.
+I received the requisition form immediately, but as of 2024-11-03, I had not received guidance on how to interact with LabCorp about it.

+### Appointment booking

+Rather than waiting for the guidance, I booked an appointment for Friday 2024-11-22 10:30 AM.
+The appointment booking process did not ask for order details, but asked me to confirm that I did have the order.
+The reason I booked the appointment rather than wait for Marek Diagnostics to email me guidance was that appointments need to be booked 2-3 weeks in advance, and I wanted to snag the slot while it was available.
+It is possible to reschedule or cancel the appointment.

 ## Cost estimate